-2024 Drinking WaterQuality Report(for Calendar Year 2023)
+2025 Drinking WaterQuality Report(for Calendar Year 2024)

-Cornell University is providing this Drinking Water Quality Report to our customers because we want you to be fully informed about your water quality and the need to protect its source.
+Cornell University is providing this Drinking Water Quality Report because we want you to be fully informed about our water quality and the need to protect its source.
 This overview of last calendar year's water quality includes details about where your water comes from, what it contains, and how it compares to New York State standards.
 The staff of Cornell's Water System are dedicated to providing the highest quality water and to serve the community's needs.